lewisc64/aoe2ai/RULES.md

 #end when
 ```
 ## build
 Sets up the rule to build the building.
-If amount is unspecified, the building will be built to a maximum of 100.
+Can only build 5 buildings at a time to prevent accidental build queue flooding.
 ### Usage
 ```
 build ?forward AMOUNT BUILDING_NAME with RESOURCE_NAME escrow